napari/napari/docs/explanations/rendering.md

 be layers.
 The ChunkManager can write the data into the `Image` object for those layers.
 However with [#845](https://github.com/napari/napari/issues/845) chunks are spatial so we need a new spatial datastructure that can keep track of which chunks are in memory and store the per-chunk data.
-We are doing to use an octree.
+We are going to use an octree.
 See [Apple's](https://developer.apple.com/documentation/gameplaykit/gkoctree) nice illustration of an octree: